diffblue/cbmc/src/solvers/README.md

 As previously mentioned, many decision procedures reduce formulae to CNF and solve with a SAT solver.  `prop_conv_solvert` contains the foundations of this conversion.
-It implements the `prop_convt` by having an instance of `propt` (a SAT solver) and reducing the expressions that are input into CNF.
+It implements the `decision_proceduret` by having an instance of `propt` (a SAT solver) and reducing the expressions that are input into CNF.
 The key entry point to this procedure is `prop_conv_solvert::convert` which then splits into